ayswarya-nachinarkinian/Real-Time-Automotive-Event-Recorder/README.md

 ## Project Overview

 The **Real-Time Automotive Event Recorder** is a safety-focused embedded system developed using **QNX Neutrino RTOS and Raspberry Pi**.
-The primary goal of the project is to continuously monitor vehicle conditions using multiple sensors and detect critical events such as **vehicle crashes, rollovers, and fire incidents** in real time.
+The primary goal of the project is to continuously monitor vehicle conditions using multiple sensors and detect critical events such as **vehicle crashes, rollovers,airbag and fire incidents** in real time.

 Unlike a conventional event recorder that only stores information after an accident, this system continuously observes sensor data and identifies abnormal conditions as they occur.
 When a critical event is detected, the system captures the relevant sensor information along with timestamps and stores it for later analysis and accident reconstruction.